 Silky smooth and elegant, this simple and healthy recipe for Creamy Asparagus Soup requires only basic ingredients and very little effort or time to make!Jump to Recipe Print Recipe

 One of my favourite spring seasonal ingredients is asparagus.
-Though it’s available year round in supermarkets, it’s prime harvesting season in North America is from February to June with April being the peak in the warmer climates and May and June for those of those of us living in cooler parts.
-Asparagus tastes best and is most tender when it’s fresh and since it loses its flavour and nutritional benefits quickly after its picked, it’s best to buy local asparagus when possible.
+Though it’s available year round in supermarkets, it’s prime harvesting season in North America is from February to June, with April being the peak in the warmer climates and May and June for those of us living in cooler parts.
+Asparagus tastes best and is most tender when it’s fresh.
+And since it loses its flavour and nutritional benefits quickly after it’s picked, it’s best to buy local asparagus when possible.

 - 2 tbsp. butter

 - 1 celery stick chopped